containers/toolbox/doc/toolbox-init-container.1.md

 **--monitor-host**

+Deprecated, does nothing.

-Ensures that certain configuration files inside the toolbox container are kept synchronized with their counterparts on the host, and bind mounts some paths from the host's file system into the container.
+Crucial configuration files inside the toolbox container are always kept synchronized with their counterparts on the host, and various subsets of the host's file system hierarchy are always bind mounted to their corresponding locations inside the toolbox container.

-The synchronized files are:

-- `/etc/host.conf`
-- `/etc/hosts`
-- `/etc/localtime`
-- `/etc/resolv.conf`
-- `/etc/timezone`

-The bind mounted paths are:

-- `/etc/machine-id`
-- `/run/libvirt`
-- `/run/systemd/journal`
-- `/run/systemd/resolve`
-- `/run/udev/data`
-- `/tmp`
-- `/var/lib/flatpak`
-- `/var/lib/libvirt`
-- `/var/lib/systemd/coredump`
-- `/var/log/journal`
-- `/var/mnt`

 **--shell** SHELL